This website uses cookies to help you make the most of your visit.

 Principle 5.
 Equipment and facilities

-The pharmacy does not have adequate internet facilities.
-And it does not consider the equipment and resources required to support its contingency plans for providing its services.
-Its team members act with care by using the pharmacy’s facilities and equipment in a way which protects people’s confidentiality.
+The pharmacy has the equipment and facilities required for providing its services.
+It maintains its equipment appropriately.
+And its team members use the equipment and facilities in a way which protects people’s privacy.

 Pharmacy details